 Cameras using bitrates refer to speeds in megabits per second, whereas memory cards refer to speeds in megabytes.

 There is a difference between H.265 and H.264.
 H.265 files have better compression, so you’ll get better colors and compression with the same bitrate as H.264, but many computers can struggle with the H.265 codec.
-H.264, is a lot easier to work with on older or mid-range to older editing machines.
+H.264 is a lot easier to work with on older or mid-range editing machines.

-If running at the same bitrate, there is no difference in file sizes between 4k, 8k, and 1080p.
+If running at the same bitrate, there is no difference in file size between 4 K, 8 K, and 1080p.
 The size of the files and the recording time are entirely based on the bitrate.

-Also, if you can shoot All-I at H.265, that will be the best codec to shoot on with this camera.
+Additionally, if you can shoot All-I at H.265, that will be the best codec to use with this camera.
 Fujifilm is one of the few brands to offer All-I H.265.

 Video Rates | Megabytes | 128GB | 256GB | 512GB |